 Deci’s Model Hub is a library of trained models that are ready for optimization.

-The next step is to create a free account at Deci.ai.
-Click the Signup button to get started.
+The next step is to book a demo of the Deci Platform.
+Fill out the form to get started.

 Deci will send you an email with instructions on how to verify your account.
 Once you verify your account, you’ll be greeted with Deci’s lab screen.
 This is the place where all the magic happens.
 Deci also provides a sample ResNet-50, ImageNet model, pre-optimized for CPU and GPU.
 You can use that to get a feel for the platform right away.